iver56/audiomentations/README.md

 world-class results in Kaggle competitions.
 Is used by companies making next-generation audio products.

-Need a Pytorch alternative with GPU support?
+Need a Pytorch-specific alternative with GPU support?
 Check out [torch-audiomentations](https://github.com/asteroid-team/torch-audiomentations)!

 # Setup